 Philip Verwey Farms (Kings County) is a 9,500-cow dairy farm that conserves water and energy while producing milk and electricity.
 Water is used several times to chill milk tanks, clean the barn and parlor, and provide the herd’s drinking needs, thanks to a watering recycling system.
 A covered-lagoon manure digester generates electricity for the farm’s buildings, irrigation wells, and 3,000 area homes.
 Replacing diesel-powered feed mixers with electric mixing stations increased efficiency while reducing air emissions.
 The Verweys are working toward a goal of becoming a net-zero carbon dairy farm.
 They have also dedicated habitat for native vegetation, trees, and birds.

-The 2019 California Leopold Conservation Award will be presented in December at the California Farm Bureau Federation’s Annual Meeting.
+The 2020 California Leopold Conservation Award will be presented in December at the California Farm Bureau Federation’s (virtual) Annual Meeting.
 The award recipient will receive $10,000 and a crystal depicting Aldo Leopold.

-The California Leopold Conservation Award is made possible thanks to generous contributions from many organizations, including Farm Credit West, American Ag Credit, The Harvey L. & Maud S. Sorensen Foundation, The Nature Conservancy in California, McDonald’s, and California LCA recipient alumni.
+The California Leopold Conservation Award is made possible thanks to generous contributions from many organizations, including The Harvey L. & Maud S. Sorensen Foundation, Farm Credit, The Nature Conservancy in California, McDonald’s and California LCA recipient alumni.